MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ### Switch to a supported platform

-App Service offers specific versions of Java SE.
+Azure Spring Cloud offers specific versions of Java SE.
 To ensure compatibility, migrate your application to one of the supported versions of its current environment before you continue with any of the remaining steps.
 Be sure to fully test the resulting configuration.
 Use the latest stable release of your Linux distribution in such tests.

 [!INCLUDE [note-obtain-your-current-java-version](includes/note-obtain-your-current-java-version.md)]